In conversation

 • 4.

-In your opinion, why is it important to integrate sustainability and strategy?
+Why is it important to integrate sustainability and strategy?

 Climate change and the global megatrends associated with it can fundamentally change the way we operate over the coming decades.